Frequently Asked Questions

 What is the deadline for filing the FAFSA/CADAA (i.e., applying for financial aid)?

 The FAFSA/CADAA is available October 1st through June 30th of the following academic year.
 You can apply for FAFSA/CADAA anytime during those 21 months.
-For example, if you need to apply for the 2024-2025 FAFSA/CADAA, the application is open from October 1, 2023 through June 30, 2025.
-(Note: The 2024-2025 academic year will be transitional due to many upcoming changes being made to the applications.
-This means the applications are scheduled to open in preceding December instead of October as usual.)
+For example, if you need to apply for the 2026-2027 FAFSA/CADAA, the application is open from October 1, 2025 through June 30, 2027.

 March 2nd is the priority FAFSA/CADAA filing deadline for most colleges and universities to be considered for Cal Grant.
 For California Community College students only, a second deadline of September 2nd has been established.